Reasons why hiking shoes (also called trail shoes) are the best choice among hiking footwear types

 - Full-grain leather.
 It is the toughest and most resistant to the elements.
 Water-resistant models offer less breathability and flexibility.
 This type is heavier than other materials.

 - Split-grain leather.
 It is a bit more breathable than full-grain leather.
 It is often paired with nylon mesh which requires a lot of stitching.
 Also, this type is lightweight and less expensive.

 - Nubuck leather.
 It gives you the benefit of both full-grain and split-grain leather.
-Commonly used for lightweight hiking shoes and hiking boots.
+Commonly used for quality lightweight hiking shoes and hiking boots.

 Comfort.
 Research the types of cushioning available.
 The most common midsoles of hiking shoes are made from Polyurethane (PU) and Ethylene-vinyl acetate (EVA).
 There are also brands that offer their patented midsole that features various technologies.
 These midsoles vary in thickness, support and level of comfort.

 Polyurethane (PU).
 The building block of PU is called the diisocyanates.
 This compound is handled with utmost care and mixed with a variety of chemicals to produce a broad range of products.
 The result is known to be lightweight, comfortable, durable and flexible.

 Ethylene-vinyl acetate (EVA).
 EVA can be foamed in two ways.
 The typical one is using an expansion machine.
 It is done by mixing the EVA compound into a putty-like consistency then rolled into sheets.
 It is loaded into molds, stacked and heated in a huge press.
 More raw materials are added to the mold to make the EVA harder while a blowing agent is used to make it softer.
 The other way of foaming EVA is through an injection machine.
 EVA acts as a spring, provides cushioning, is resistant to UV and hardening and does not absorb water.